Áron Szilágyi

 Áron Szilágyi ([ˈaːron ˈsilaːɟi]; born 14 January 1990) is a Hungarian right-handed sabre fencer.

-Szilágyi is a 2018 team European champion, 2015 individual European champion, 2007 team world champion, and 2022 individual world champion.

-A four-time Olympian, Szilágyi is a three-time individual Olympic champion and 2021 team Olympic bronze medalist.
+A five-time Olympian, Szilágyi is a three-time individual Olympic champion, 2021 team Olympic bronze medalist, and 2024 team Olympic silver medalist.

 Szilágyi competed in the 2008 Beijing Olympic Games, the 2012 London Olympic Games, the 2016 Rio de Janeiro Olympic Games, and the 2020 Tokyo Olympic Games.
 In Tokyo, Szilágyi became the only male fencer in history to win three individual Olympic gold medals.

+Szilágyi is also a 2018 team European champion, 2015 individual European champion, 2007 team world champion, and 2022 individual world champion.

 Szilágyi has served as the president of the Vasas Sport Club Fencing Division since 2020.